Get all the answers to all of your questions.

 All ILP programs help children learn a skill that will benefit them in the future, but in Uganda, English is a skill that’s needed now while they're young.

-There will also be many other opportunities and projects where you can serve the community in other ways if you'd like to in your free time, such as clean water projects (help preserve a spring to provide clean water to hundreds or even thousands of local people), help with health/hygiene classes, etc.
+There will also be many other opportunities and projects where you can serve the community in other ways if you'd like to in your free time, such as clean water projects (help preserve a spring to provide clean water to hundreds or even thousands of local people), help with health/hygiene classes, etc. Your Local Coordinator Eddie is heavily involved in projects to help support vulnerable children, ways to provide basic life skills and support, and other meaningful projects we're hopeful ILP can become a part of.

 You can go here to compare our humanitarian programs and how you’re helping.